onnx/onnx/docs/Operators.md

   For saturation, it saturates to [0, 255] if it's uint8, or [-128, 127] if it's int8.
   For (x / y_scale), it's rounding to nearest ties to even.
 Refer to https://en.wikipedia.org/wiki/Rounding for details.
   'y_zero_point' and 'y' must have same type.
-  'y_zero_point' is not used for quantization to floate4m3 or floate5m2, the quantization formula is then `y = saturate (x / y_scale)`.
+  Since 'y_zero_point' is not used for quantization to float8e4m3fn, float8e4m3fnuz, float8e5m2, float8e5m2fnuz,
+  the quantization formula is then `y = saturate (x / y_scale)`.
   However, the type of the attribute 'y_zero_point' still determines the quantization type.